-I always felt very strongly that an employee’s loyalty truly deserves to be recognized.
+I always felt very strongly that an employee’s loyalty truly deserved to be recognized.

 When my boss (and great friend) Dan Owczar celebrated his 30th anniversary with the bank shortly after we migrated the Retirement Plans business from NY, we had a nice cake & celebration for him at work.
-And then I had a surprise party for him at our home, inviting lots of people from work, and everyone…including Dan & his wife, Kathleen!!!…had a ball!
-Laurie did all the cooking & we supplied everything, except dessert which different people brought.
+And then I held a surprise party for him at our home, inviting lots of people from work, and everyone…including Dan & his wife, Kathleen…had an absolute ball!
+Laurie did all the cooking & we supplied basically everything, except for all the desserts which different people brought.

 In August of 2003, I “celebrated” my 25th anniversary with Citi.

 The reason for the quotation marks is that there was no celebration.